-Idaho’s Children’s Health Insurance Program Overview
+What is Idaho’s Children’s Health Insurance Program?

 The Children’s Health Insurance Program in Idaho is called the Idaho Health Plan for Children and is for minors from households that do not meet the requirements for Medicaid enrollment.
 If adult family members do not have Medicaid eligibility children can still apply for CHIP.
 Unlike Medicaid for children, CHIP provides coverage for minors from household earning too much to qualify for Medicaid but still needs assistance in obtaining health insurance.
 Once enrolled, beneficiaries can choose medical providers such as doctors and hospitals that are in the CHIP network.

 CHIP has been available in all states since the late 1990s.
 However, each state manages CHIP and Medicaid enrollment differently.
 For example, some states allow pregnant women to apply for CHIP while others permit expecting mothers to initiate enrolling in Medicaid benefits.
 However, this is not the case in Idaho.